krank-art/portfolio/pages/blog/krank-portfolio-website.md

   "Hey I drew a kangaroo before!
 Let me show you... hold on it's not here... just a little longer... uhh..." 🙄
 * **Technical challenges.** \
   I'm fascinated with how HTML components can be written and reused.
   I always wanted to write a templating engine that is made up of simple building blocks that together form a complex website.
-  And all the other aspects of web development are very interesting to me.
+  Not to mention all the other aspects of web development!
 * **Artistic outlet.** \
   Due to health reasons I cannot draw much anymore.
   This made me *very* sad in the past, being with other artists and seeing them draw but just not being able to do it myself.<!--